MoeinAbtahi/WALL/README.md

     **SonarQube Fails to Start**:

    - Check `sonarqube-x.x/logs/sonar.log` for detailed error messages.
-    - Ensure the database connection is properly configured.

-    **Browser Access Issues**:

    - Verify that port `9099` is not blocked or used by another application.

     **Log Files**: